funnelbranch/funnelbranch-script/README.md

 ## NPM

-Check out the official [Funnelbranch NPM Script Wrapper](https://github.com/funnelbranch/funnelbranch-npm) for using this script with SPA frameworks like React and Angular.
+Check out the official [NPM Script Wrapper](https://github.com/funnelbranch/funnelbranch-script-npm) for using this script with SPA frameworks like React and Angular.